 Our Step by Step Guide to the Conveyancing Process

-Although every property is different and depending on the complexity the majority of cases follow the general conveyancing process.
-Please see below for our clear step by step guide of how this usually works:
+Although every property is different and depends on the complexity the majority of cases follow the general conveyancing process.
+Please see below for our clear step-by-step guide of how this usually works:

 Step 1 (Week 1)

 As soon as the sale and purchase have been agreed, the Estate Agents will send out the details to the Seller, the Buyer and their respective Conveyancers.

 The Sellers Solicitors will send out a Contract package to the Buyers Solicitors with details of the title and Property Information Forms which have been completed by the Sellers.
 Those forms will cover a number of issues relating to the property such as responsibility for boundaries and which items are to be left upon completion.

 Upon receipt of the completed Contract Package, the Buyers Solicitors will carry out the searches with the Local Authority and other appropriate bodies, copy the documentation to the Buyers themselves and also raise any inquiries which are considered to be appropriate.
 In the meantime, if the Buyers intend to have a survey and/or obtain a mortgage then the Mortgage Application and the survey will be put in hand.

 When the Buyer’s Solicitors have received satisfactory replies to inquiries and the results of their searches and the Buyer has the result of any survey and Mortgage Offer the Buyer will be advised as to the signing of the Contract.